bahaidev/textbrowser/README.md

         parts of a sentence, including one spanning multiple rows/verses);
         consider range for highlighting if verse range + added context range not enough
-    1.  **Text box parsing?** (in code as `rawSearch`) (for browsing ranges too)
-        1. Ensure browsing can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param without need for system allowing expansion)
-            1. The latter has already been implemented but without a UI, and with the limitations that 0's don't change to 1's if not present as a minimum (e.g., if no 0 for Chapter number, then won't show anything), currently requiring `${fieldAlias}(${fieldNumber})`, e.g., for the Bible, `Joel (29)`, not just `Joel` OR `29`.
     1. Ability to run XPath/`querySelector`-like queries against `format: "html"` fields relative to specific cells (or against original source HTML or XML document); also highlighting as